mercifr1/drTGI/README.md

  - **Scenarion_1_function.R**:unbalanced design matrix: create a function that generate the number of participants per cohort and the number of observations per  individual folowing the truncated Poisson distribution (with parapeter lambda_N=4) and zero-truncated Poisson distribution ( with parameter lambda_0=4) respectively.

- - **dose_reduction_function** : using the dataset generated from the scenario_1_function, built a function for the dose reduction in the specific cohorts (i.e: cohorts 3, 4 and 5).
+ - **S2_Dose_reduction_function** : Scenario 2 of dose reduction :  using the dataset generated from the Scenario_1_function, built a function for the dose reduction in the specific cohorts (i.e: cohorts 3, 4 and 5).

- - **dose_omission_function** : using the same dataset generated from  the scenario_1_function, built a function for the dose omission independet from the dose reduction in the specific cohorts (i.e: cohorts 3, 4 and 5)
+ - **S3_Dose_omission_function** : Scenario 3 of dose omission : using the same dataset generated from  the scenario_1_function, built a function for the dose omission independet from the dose reduction in the specific cohorts (i.e: cohorts 3, 4 and 5)

  - **functions**: this files contains all the above functions: useful to generate the entire simulation.